Dr. Holly Ryan, Writing Center Coordinator

 Elizabeth Boulanger, Undergraduate Tutor

 Elizabeth Boulanger is a Professional Writing major.
 She is interested in reading and writing for pleasure to pass the time.
 She enjoys working in the Writing Center because she gets to help others find the joy in writing.
 Her interests include working with ESL students to help them find the best way to work with the English language.
-This is Elizabeth’s second semester as a tutor in the Writing Center.

 Chris Brendel, Senior Undergraduate Tutor

 Chris Brendel is a senior CAS major.
 Chris has returned from studying abroad in England.
 He has been an avid reader and writer for as long as he can remember, and his interest in helping others become better writers led him to tutor at the Writing Center.
 He is particularly interested in English as a Second Language tutoring and in finding ways to incorporate language theory into his sessions.